blink1073/oct2py/README.rst

 ------------
 You must have GNU Octave installed and in your PATH.
 On Windows, the easiest way to get Octave is to use an installer from `Sourceforge <http://sourceforge.net/projects/octave/files/Octave%20Windows%20binaries/>`_.
+You must have the Numpy and Scipy libraries installed.
 On Linux, it should be available from your package manager.
-You should also install pexpect (see the documentation for the reasons).
-Additionally, you must have the Numpy and Scipy libraries installed.
+Linux users should also install `pexpect` to allow the keyboard function to work and to prevent Syntax Errors from closing the Octave session.

 To install Oct2Py, simply: